-The Board of Directors has ongoing plans to recapitalize the Company.
+The Board of Directors has approved an ongoing plans to recapitalize the Company.
 The ongoing recapitalization plan is aimed at injecting additional capital of N3.3 billion, comprising ordinary shares (via rights issue) of N2.3 billion, and preference shares of N1 billion.
-The plan was ratified by the shareholders during the last annual general meeting on 27 April 2018.
+The plan was completely approved by the shareholders during the last annual general meeting on 27 April 2018.

-In addition, the Company intends to broaden its operational strategies, intensify its marketing efforts in order to retain existing customers and attract new customers.
+In addition, the Company intends to broaden its operational strategies and intensify its marketing efforts in order to retain existing customers and attract new customers.
 Steps have also been taken to re-energize the marketing team and prioritize payment of outstanding claims hindering new businesses.

-The Directors are of the view that based on the recapitalisation plan and their continued re-evaluation of the Company's capital requirements, the going concern of the Company is not threatened and its business continuity is not in doubt.
+The Directors are of the view that based on the recapitalisation plan and their continued re-evaluation of the Company's capital requirements, the Company will continue to remain in business.
 These financial statements have therefore been prepared on the basis of accounting policies applicable to a going concern.